Quant-X-Security-Coding-GmbH/nightlights/README.md

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

+## Selenium Testing

+To execute the build-in selenium tests move to the directory `seleniumTest` and use `node MainPage`, or the name of a different file containing tests.
+For more information check out our [Selenium testing guide](https://quant-x-sec.atlassian.net/wiki/spaces/EN/pages/38830081/Selenium+Tests).

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.